Simple and Reliable CPU/MEM Usage Monitoring Tool

 Alert Sent Too Early

-• These values mean consecutive high checks, not total checks since startup.
+• These values mean consecutive checks, not total checks since startup.

 Still in Trial Mode